AriFordsham/GHCWiki/pattern-synonyms/associating-synonyms.md

 ```

-In this example, `P` is once again polymorphic in the constructor `f`.
-It might
+In this example, `P` is once again polymorphic in the constructor `f` so it can be bundled with any type constructor.
-seem that we should only allow `P` when there is an instance for `C Identity`
-in scope.
-However, we completely ignore class constraints as a user may
-provide an orphan instance which allows the pattern to be used.
-Despite this,
-it is more conservative and perhaps less surprising to require that the correct
-instance is in scope.

-It may seen like we should not allow any synonym which is polymorphic in the
-constructor to be associated with a type but this is too strict.
-The previous
-example showed a synonym which was polymorphic in `f` but `f` has arity 0.
-In
-general, we see that equality constraints mean that we have to do at least some
-constraint solving even if it is a very strange way to define a pattern synonym.

-For example, we certainly do not want to allow the following association.
+We certainly do not want to allow the following association but we do anyway as the type is not visibly different.

 ```
 {-# LANGUAGE PatternSynonyms #-}moduleFoo(A(P))wheredataA=AdataB=BpatternP::()=>(B~ f)=> f